OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/role-resource-access-control-vmc.rst

 If the ``multi_tenancy`` parameter is not removed, the ``aaa-mode`` setting is ignored.

-Configuring RBAC Using the Tungsten Fabric WebUI
+Configuring RBAC Using the OpenSDN WebUI
 --------------------------------------------------

-To use the TF WebUI with RBAC:
+To use the OpenSDN WebUI with RBAC:

 1. Set the aaa_mode to no_auth.